by Simon Lord

+3. You want to be in charge.
+Being the boss means taking responsibility for yourself and for others – not letting others do the work.

 4. You want to take it easy.
 If you buy your own business, you will work harder than you ever have – at least at first.

 5. Someone is offering you this great opportunity.
 If you really want to be self-employed, make sure you choose what you are going to do – don't let someone sell you something.

 6. You've got to do something quickly because you need to earn some money.
 Most businesses (franchises included) do not offer an income for at least several months.
 A few will offer a work or income guarantee for a limited period, but there will be conditions attached.
 Read more about guarantees.

 If, after reading the above, you think that franchising really is for you, research the idea further - here's a road map to help you get started.